TrellixVulnTeam/swahilipython_SCMU/Doc/library/collections.rst

 .. class:: deque([iterable, [maxlen]])

-    Returns a new deque object initialized left-to-right (using :meth:`append`) with data from *iterable*.
+    Returns a new deque object initialized left-to-right (using :meth:`append`) with data kutoka *iterable*.
 If *iterable* is not specified, the new deque is empty.

     Deques are a generalization of stacks and queues (the name is pronounced "deck" and is short for "double-ended queue").
-Deques support thread-safe, memory efficient appends and pops from either side of the deque with approximately the same O(1) performance in either direction.
+Deques support thread-safe, memory efficient appends and pops kutoka either side of the deque with approximately the same O(1) performance in either direction.

     Though :class:`list` objects support similar operations, they are optimized for